CapacityBay-WebMentor/react-app-user-registeration/README.md

 ## Contributions and PR

-- All the PRs should be generated against `master` branch
+- All the PRs should be generated against the `Dev` branch
 - Remember to run `npm run format` before creating pull request so that the code is formatted.
 - Github will create a preview inside pull request, please check if your work is fine.
 - If the PR is related to any front end change, please attach relevant screenshots in the pull request description.